 PUC Section 9621 requires POUs to adopt an IRP to ensure the utility meets, by 2030, the GHG emissions reduction target established by CARB.
-POUs must report in the GEAT estimated emissions intensities (in metric tons of carbon dioxide equivalent [CO_2e] per/megawatt hour [mt CO_2e /MWh] for each supply resource reported in the EBT.
-The IRP filing must include supporting information (such as a narrative discussion) to support assumptions on net emissions impacts from existing and planned programs expected to reduce net GHG emissions.
+CARB formally adopted a GHG emissions planning target at its July 26, 2018, board meeting.
+POUs must report in the GEAT estimated emissions intensities (in metric tons of carbon dioxide equivalent [CO2e] per/megawatt hour [mt CO2e/MWh] and total metric tons of carbon dioxide [mt CO2e] emissions for each supply resource reported in the EBT.
+The IRP Filing must include Supporting Information (such as a narrative discussion) to support assumptions on net emissions impacts from existing and planned programs expected to reduce net GHG emissions.